iEPBproject/SRIStandAlone/README.md

 <!-- PRIMEROS PASOS PARA LA UTILIZACIÓN DEL SRIStandAlone -->
 ## Get started with the SRIStandAlone application
 ### Prerequisites
 First download the software from the site enabled for distribution.
+To download just double click on release and save it in the location of your choice.
 ### Installation
-To download just double click on release and save it in the location of your choice.
+After running the setupSRIStandAlone1.2.exe file, the application will be installed on your computer in the default path C:\Program Files\SriStandAlone.
+A folder called "examples" will also be created in the same path where the 12.iEPB file is included (file of the new iEPB format with an example of the SRI assessment included to be read and calculated by the SRIStandAlone app).

 <!-- USO DEL SRIStandAlone -->
 ## Use of the SRIStanAlone application